2023 Best Value Physical Sciences Schools in the New England Region

 Salem State undergraduate students pay an average of $18,480 in tuition and fees each year.
 The average amount in student loans that physical sciences majors at Salem State take out is $27,000.

-University of Massachusetts Amherst ranked #6 on this year’s Best Value Physical Sciences Schools in the New England Region list.
+University of Massachusetts Amherst came in at #6 in this year’s edition of the Best Value Physical Sciences Schools in the New England Region ranking.
 Located in the suburb of Amherst, UMass Amherst is a public school with a fairly large student population.

 Out-of-state tuition fees for undergraduate students at UMass Amherst are $36,964 per year.
 The average amount in student loans that physical sciences majors at UMass Amherst take out is $23,435.